-The Biology Field Station -- Ninnescah Reserve is located approximately 35 miles southwest of the Wichita State University campus and consists of about 330 acres of native prairie, restored prairie, wetlands, and riparian woodland along a mile of the Ninnescah River.
-As a result of BioBlitz and ongoing research, a total of 528 species are recorded for the Ninnescah Reserve including 289 vascular plants, 168 birds, 33 mammals, 16 fish, 9 snakes, 6 turtles and 7 amphibians.
+The WSU Biological Field Station, a network of three distinct properties, is located at the Ninnescah Reserve which is located approximately 35 miles southwest of the Wichita State University campus and consists of about 330 acres of native prairie, restored prairie, wetlands, and riparian woodland along a mile of the Ninnescah River.
+As a result of recent BioBlitz activities and ongoing research, a total of 528 species have been recorded for the Ninnescah Reserve including 289 vascular plants, 168 birds, 33 mammals, 16 fish, 9 snakes, 6 turtles and 7 amphibians.

 This unique habitat offers opportunities for studying grassland restoration, river ecology, and general wildlife biology.
 Current studies include prairie restoration and recovery from overgrazing, plant-insect interactions, the ecology of aquatic invertebrates, fitness maximization of birds in the non-breeding season, monitoring riparian and prairie bird nesting communities, stopover ecology of long distance Neotropical avian migrants, incidence of West Nile virus in birds on the station, and monitoring of fish, amphibian, and reptile population dynamics.

 The Ninnescah Biological Station Laboratory and Classroom was completed in June 2010.
 This facility provides support for biological research, education and outreach, and includes wet and dry laboratories, classrooms, a library and a seminar room.
-The field station's unique location and diverse habitats serves researchers, students and visitors from WSU, and it attracts researchers from far and near.
+The field station's unique location and diverse habitats serves researchers, students and visitors from WSU, and it attracts researchers from abroad.

-The resident manager's headquarters in the northeast corner of the Ninnescah Reserve includes mobile structures for lecture, laboratory, small office and library.
+The resident manager's headquarters in the northwest corner of the Ninnescah Reserve includes mobile structures for lecture, laboratory, small office and library.
 A Butler-style building that houses maintenance and larger field equipment.

-If you would like to support the research and conservation mission of the field station, please contact Michael W. Rishell, Director of Development, (316) 978-3945, firstname.lastname@example.org
+If you would like to support the research and conservation mission of the field station, please contact Director of Development, Michael W. Rishell- (316) 978-3945.